TheIconfactory/Tapestry/Documentation/Tapestry Loom - User Guide.md

 ## Post Details

 The details of the currently selected `Post` in the results is displayed below the list.
-The post’s `Creator` and `Attachment`’s are also displayed.
+The post’s `Creator` and `Attachment`’s are also displayed.

 When appropriate, a button is displayed to open links in your browser.
 A thumbnail preview of any image is also provided when possible.